j4k0m/RyouYoo/README.md

 ## Who Am I

-I'm Aymen aka Jakom, I live in small city, I do like everything related with Cyber Security and Computers.
+*I'm Aymen aka Jakom, I live in small city.*

+*I do like everything related with Cyber Security and Computers.*